hx2A/py5website/reference/sketch_no_cursor.rst

 Description
 ===========

 Hides the cursor from view.
-Will not work when running the program in a web browser or in full screen (Present) mode.
+Will not work when running the program in full screen (Present) mode.

 Underlying Java method: `noCursor <https://processing.org/reference/noCursor_.html>`_